-- a.
-Coordinate with the Administration in school business matters, particularly in establishing and keeping the Student Council within budget. - b.
-Take charge of all ticket sales. - c.
-Arrange music for the school dances with the Vice President of Activities and the Administration, seeing that contracts are signed and special needs communicated to the musical group being hired. - d.
-Work with the school financial secretary in writing and obtaining signatures for all purchase orders required by the council. - e.
-Keep financial records for all personal purchases made by the Student Council for uniforms, camps, etc. All monies must be collected and turned into the school financial secretary daily by the Vice President of Finance in advance of issuing a school check or purchase order. - f.
-Accept responsibilities assigned by the President.
+a.
+Coordinate with the Administration in school business matters, particularly in establishing and keeping the Student Council within budget.

+b.
+Take charge of all ticket sales.

+c.
+Arrange music for the school dances with the Vice President of Activities and the Administration, seeing that contracts are signed and special needs communicated to the musical group being hired.

+d.
+Work with the school financial secretary in writing and obtaining signatures for all purchase orders required by the council.

+e.
+Keep financial records for all personal purchases made by the Student Council for uniforms, camps, etc. All monies must be collected and turned into the school financial secretary daily by the Vice President of Finance in advance of issuing a school check or purchase order.